ChengF-Lab/deepDTnet/README.md

 ### Tutorial
 1. Put interaction/association/similarity matrices in the `data/` folder.
-2. Create a `simNet/` folder under `deepDTnet/` and run `compute_similarity.m`, which will compute the Jaccard similarity of drugs and proteins, based on the three association matrices mentioned above.
+2. Create a `simNet/` folder under `deepDTnet/` and run `compute_similarity.m` in the `src/` folder, which will compute the Jaccard similarity of drugs and proteins, based on the three association matrices mentioned above.
-3. run `main.m` in the `DNGR/core` folder for 2 interaction networks ,10 similarity networks in the `data` folder and 3 similarity networks in the `simNet` folder, which will learn the feature vectors of drugs and proteins for the 15 networks and save them in the `feature/` folder.
+3. run `main.m` in the `DNGR/core` folder for 2 interaction networks ,10 similarity networks in the `data/` folder and 3 similarity networks in the `simNet/` folder, which will learn the feature vectors of drugs and proteins for the 15 networks and save them in the `feature/` folder.
 4. Specify parameters and set the path of feature vectors in `run_deepDTnet.m` and execute it.
 This script will predict the drug-target interactions and evaluate the results using a five-fold cross-validation.